TerriaJS/RaPPMap/stack/README.md

-# GEOGLAM Map CloudFormation Stack, or, how to deploy GEOGLAM Map
+# GEOGLAM RAPP CloudFormation Stack, or, how to deploy GEOGLAM RAPP
 # This is based on National Map CloudFormation Stack.

 ## Prerequisites; skip if already installed.